How to Improve your Communication Skills

-Effective communication skills are important to many aspects of your life and career:
+Effective communication skills are important to many aspects of your life and career, including:

-In order to improve, you have to first learn the communication fundamentals.
-There are several great resources to learn insights, tips and advice from - here are a selection of the most popular.
+In order to improve, you first have to learn the communication fundamentals.
+There are many great resources to learn insights, tips and advice - here’s a selection of the most popular.

 1. Online courses